Beginner's Quilt - The Quilting

 Once I have my quilt sandwich all nice and flat, I start from the middle of the quilt, and slide my quilter’s ruler underneath, careful so as not to distort the fabrics.
 This will work as a base for the safety pins to hit against and then to come back up without catching the carpet.

 Place a couple of pins in the centre square, then working towards you insert pins about 4" apart to the edge of the quilt.
 I pin right to the edge of the border to make sure I don’t have the back flapping around to get caught in any quilting.
 Then move the ruler along to the next row of squares and repeat.
 You’ll have to move yourself around your quilt top as you baste, so make sure you have enough room.

 Now to quilt… there are so many ways you could quilt this top, vertical lines ¼” apart are very trendy at the moment, as are wavy lines, or you could sew diagonally through each square, you could echo quilt each square – sewing ¼” inside of each one, and there’s always free-motion quilting.
-However, an easy, quick and very useful method to learn is called stitch-in-the-ditch.
+I have added a section further down on how to echo quilt your seam lines creating a grid-like effect.
+However, below is an easy, quick and very useful method to learn called stitch-in-the-ditch.

 You will see that depending on which way you pressed your seams, there is a little bump under the square where the seams lie, making it slightly higher than its neighbour.
 This difference in levels creates a so-called ditch on the lower square, and this is where you want to sew.
 Once you have stitched in this ditch, the bump will lay over the ditch hiding your stitches.